-A Novel Method Using Infrared Imaging and Advanced Statistics e have developed a novel method for noncontact measurement of breathing function.
-The method is based on the statistical modeling of dynamic thermal data captured through a highly sensitive infrared imaging system.
-The air that is breathed out has a higher temperature than the typical background of indoor environments (e.g., walls).
+We have developed a novel method for non-contact measurement of breathing function.
+The method is based on statistical modeling of dynamic thermal data captured through a highly sensitive infrared imaging system.
+The air that is breathed out has higher temperature than the typical background of indoor environments (e.g., walls).
 Therefore, the particles of the expired air emit at a higher power than the background, a phenomenon that is captured as a distinct thermal signature in the infrared imagery.
-There is significant technical difficulty in computing this signature, however, because the phenomenona has a very low intensity and is of a transient nature.
-To address the problem, we use an advanced statistical algorithm based on multinormal data representation, the method of moments, and the Jeffreys divergence measure.
-In experimental tests, we were able to correctly compute the breathing waveforms in eight infrared video clips of three subjects at distances ranging 6-8 ft.
+There is significant technical difficulty in computing this signature, however, because the phenomenon is of very low intensity and transient nature.
+We use an advanced statistical algorithm based on multi-Normal data representation, the method of moments, and the Jeffreys divergence measure to address the problem.
+In experimental tests, we were able to compute correctly the breathing waveforms in eight (8) infrared video clips of three (3) subjects at distances ranging from 6-8 feet.
 The results were compared with ground-truth data collected concomitantly with a traditional contact sensor.
-Our experiments demonstrated the promise of this modality, which may find applications in the next generation of contact-free polygraphy and in sleep studies.
+Our experiments demonstrated the promise of this modality, which may find applications among others in the next generation contact-free polygraphy and in sleep studies.